alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

+# TL;DR

+Links should be ordered again, but only when the name of the link type communicates that they're ordered.

 # How links work now

 The publishing API allows us to represent links between content items by posting a links hash containing arrays of content ids.